Crowdfunding: Role

 The inputs of the individuals in the crowd trigger the crowdfunding process and influence the ultimate value of the offerings or outcomes of the process.
-Individuals act as agents of the offering, selecting, and promoting of the projects in which they believe.
+Individuals act as agents of the offering, selecting, and promoting the projects in which they believe.
 They sometimes play a donor role oriented towards providing help on social projects.
 In some cases, they become shareholders and contribute to the development and growth of the offering.
 Individuals disseminate information about projects they support in their online communities, generating further support (promoters).

-The motivation for consumer participation stems from the feeling of being at least partly responsible for the success of others people's initiatives (desire for patronage), striving to be a part of a communal social initiative (desire for social participation), and seeking a payoff from monetary contributions (desire for investment).
+The motivation for consumer participation stems from the feeling of being at least partly responsible for the success of other people's initiatives (desire for patronage), striving to be a part of a communal social initiative (desire for social participation), and seeking a payoff from monetary contributions (desire for investment).
 Additionally, individuals participate in crowdfunding to see new products before the public.
 Early access often allows funders to participate more directly in the development of the product.
 Crowdfunding is also particularly attractive to funders who are family and friends of a creator.
 It helps to mediate the terms of their financial agreement and manage each group's expectations for the project.

 An individual who takes part in crowdfunding initiatives tends to have several distinct traits – innovative orientation, which stimulates the desire to try new modes of interacting with firms and other consumers; social identification with the content, cause, or project selected for funding, which sparks the desire to be a part of the initiative; and (monetary) exploitation, which motivates the individual to participate by expecting a payoff.
 Crowdfunding platforms are motivated to generate income by drawing worthwhile projects and generous funders.
-These sites also seek widespread public attention for their projects and platform.
+These sites also seek widespread public attention for their projects and platforms.

 Crowdfunding websites helped companies and individuals worldwide raise US$89 million from members of the public in 2010, $1.47 billion in 2011, and $2.66 billion in 2012 — $1.6 billion of the 2012 amount was raised in North America.

 Crowdfunding is expected to reach US$1 trillion in 2025.
 A May 2014 report, released by the United Kingdom-based The Crowdfunding Centre and titled "The State of the Crowdfunding Nation", presented data showing that during March 2014, more than US$60,000 were raised on an hourly basis via global crowdfunding initiatives.
 Also during this period, 442 crowdfunding campaigns were launched globally on a daily basis.

 The future growth potential of crowdfunding platforms also depends on their financing volume with venture capital.
 Between January 2017 and April 2020 globally 99 venture capital financing rounds for crowdfunding platforms took place with more than half a billion USD of total money raised.
 The median amount per venture capital financing rounds for crowdfunding was $5 million in the U.S. and $1.5 million in Europe between January 2017 and April 2020.